damianmoore/django-dynamic-dns/README.md

 It's recommended that new users check out the `sampleproject` for an example setup.

 Domains/subdomains that are going to be managed as aliases to dynamic IP addresses are added to the database through Django's admin interface.
 The last known IP for a domain is stored against the name so the service knows whether the IP is different from what it was previously.
 A plugin infrastructure is in place which makes it easy to add new DNS service providers.
-So far **Rackspace Cloud DNS** and **DigitalOcean** are the only DNS service plugins included but I'd be very happy to receive contributions for other ones.
+So far **Rackspace Cloud DNS**, **DigitalOcean** and **AWS Route53** are the only DNS service plugins included but I'd be very happy to receive contributions for other ones.

 Server configuration